 (Our Daily Planet) Last week, leaders in the aviation sector met to discuss how to speed the development of the infrastructure and technology needed to wean airplanes off fossil fuels and onto biofuels instead.
 Airplane manufacturers have until now focused on investing in

-Back TO HOMES.Korea to Allow Biofuel Oil for Power Generation from March 15
+S.Korea to Allow Biofuel Oil for Power Generation from March 15

 by Jane Chung (Reuters) South Korean utilities will be allowed to use biofuel oil for power generation as part of the government’s efforts to reduce emissions and encourage the usage of cleaner energy sources, an energy ministry official said on